TSPLOST

 - Sidewalks

-TSPLOST projects have been developed with a tiered revenue structure.
+TSPLOST projects were developed using a tiered revenue structure.
 Tier 2 and Tier 3 projects will proceed only if TSPLOST revenues exceed revenue projections.

 TSPLOST 2016

-On November 8, 2016, Fulton County voters, including residents of Sandy Springs, approved the Transportation Special Purpose Local Option Sales Tax (TSPLOST), a referendum to fund transportation improvements within the participating cities.
-In Sandy Springs, TSPLOST passed with 56.7 percent of the vote.
+On November 8, 2016, Fulton County voters, including Sandy Springs residents, approved the Transportation Special Purpose Local Option Sales Tax (TSPLOST), a referendum to fund transportation improvements within participating cities.
+In Sandy Springs, TSPLOST passed with 56.7% of the vote.

-The collection of the 0.75 percent (3/4 of a cent) sales tax began in April 2017 to fund the T-SPLOST transportation projects.
+Collection of the 0.75% sales tax began in April 2017 to fund TSPLOST transportation projects.